ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 # Infrastructure as Code (IaC)

-- IaC is a concept, not a technology
+- A concept, not a technology
 - Codify your environments
 - Automation to avoid manual steps
   - Manual steps always mess up eventually